ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### February 8th, 2022
+- there is now a global list of nodes so nodes are aware of all others
+- installed lightweight unit testing framework (open source on github)

 #### February 7th, 2022
 - removed `using namespace std` from all files, added `std::` prefixes
 - `main.cpp` can now handle variable numbers of blocks, each with their own unique string data